trickypr/energized-mirror/README.md

 # energized-mirror
-A mirror for energized blocklist (we love firewalls)
+A mirror for energized blocklist.
+Copyright and creation by [not me](https://github.com/EnergizedProtection/block).